tvl8/dsan_RL_final_project/README.md

 # How Generalizable is Reiforcement Learning in Navigating Newly Seen Maps?

-Objective: Can an RL agent trained on procedurally generated 3D ViZDoom mazes generalize navigation to newly seen maps?

-Rationale: RL typically works in fixed environments.
-We wanted to see if we could test RL algorithms to learn in new environments.
-The aim to evaluate how well RL can generalize in new 3D spaces.
+Objective: RL typically works in fixed environments.
+We wanted to see if we could test RL algorithms to learn in changing and new environments. **The aim to evaluate how well RL can generalize in new 3D spaces.**

 The findings from this research would provide applications to:
 - new video games